tjiang31/xgboost/README.md

   `reg:gamma`: gamma regression with log-link.
 Output is a mean of gamma distribution.
 It might be useful, e.g., for modeling insurance claims severity, or for any outcome that might be gamma-distributed.

   `reg:tweedie`: Tweedie regression with log-link.
 It might be useful, e.g., for modeling total loss in insurance, or for any outcome that might be Tweedie-distributed.

+  __base_score__ [default=0.5]

+  The initial prediction score of all instances, global bias

+  `For sufficient number of iterations, changing this value will not have too much effect.`

+  __eval_metric__ [default according to objective]

+  Evaluation metrics for validation data, a default metric will be assigned according to objective:

+    rmse for regression

+    error for classification

+    mean average precision for ranking

+  User can add multiple evaluation metrics.
+Python users: remember to pass the metrics in as list of parameters pairs instead of map, so that latter eval_metric won’t override previous one

+  The choices are listed below:

+    `rmse`: root mean square error (regression)

+    `mae`: mean absolute error

+    `logloss`: negative log-likelihood

+    `error`: _Binary classification_ error rate.
+It is calculated as #(wrong cases)/#(all cases).
+For the predictions, the evaluation will regard the instances with prediction value larger than 0.5 as positive instances, and the others as negative instances.

+    `error@t`: a different than 0.5 _binary classification_ threshold value could be specified by providing a numerical value through ‘t’.

+    `merror`: _Multiclass classification_ error rate.
+It is calculated as #(wrong cases)/#(all cases).

+    `mlogloss`: Multiclass logloss.

+    `auc`: Area under the curve

+    `ndcg`: Normalized Discounted Cumulative Gain

+    `map`: Mean average precision

+    `ndcg@n`, `map@n`: ‘n’ can be assigned as an integer to cut off the top positions in the lists for evaluation.

+    `ndcg-`, `map-`, `ndcg@n-`, `map@n-`: In XGBoost, `NDCG` and `MAP` will evaluate the score of a list without any positive samples as 1.
+By adding “-” in the evaluation metric XGBoost will evaluate these score as 0 to be consistent under some conditions.

+    `poisson-nloglik`: negative log-likelihood for `Poisson regression`

+    `gamma-nloglik`: negative log-likelihood for `gamma regression`

+    `cox-nloglik`: negative partial log-likelihood for `Cox proportional hazards regression`

+    `gamma-deviance`: residual deviance for `gamma regression`

+    `tweedie-nloglik`: negative log-likelihood for `Tweedie regression` (at a specified value of the tweedie_variance_power parameter)